• Home

 • Krishna can be what spiritual practice actually is.

-6. The guide, that ability we have to direct our mind away from defilement and towards something more helpful, and our ability to return to and stay with the spiritual Qualities
+2. prabhuḥ = directing : our ability to direct the mind away from defilements and towards something more helpful.
+Our ability to return to and restore the spiritual Qualities into this moment

 • hare can mean “experiencing” or “moving towards”, and